 | £31,001 - £34,000

 | £40,001 - £42,600

 Please note that qualifying students must choose to receive either a National Scholarship Programme award or a Chamberlain award, not both.

 Students in receipt of a Chamberlain Award in their entry year (depending on their chosen subject) may also be eligible for additional scholarships administered by their School/College.

 No. Your household income will be automatically assessed once you have applied for a financial assessment from Student Finance England and have given consent to share your financial information with the University.

 When will I be notified?

-If you have not received your letter after this date, please log an enquiry via www.studenthelp.bham.ac.uk for the attention of Funding, Graduation & Awards.
+If you have not received an email after this date, please log an enquiry via www.studenthelp.bham.ac.uk for the attention of Funding, Graduation & Awards.